WildCry/Billing-and-subscription-managment-system/README.md

 # Billing-and-subscription-managment-system

 This is a hobby project to futher hone my programming skills.
 Managing billing and subscriptions is a critical component for many businesses, especially SaaS (Software as a Service) companies.
-Building such a system will not only enhance your programming skills but also give you insights into the business side of software development.
+Building such a system will not only enhance my programming skills but also give you insights into the business side of software development.

 Here's a more detailed breakdown of each stage, along with some considerations and I am taking: